gauravchakrabarty/gauravchakrabarty.github.io/index.md

 <img src="/img/GAURAV.jpg" width="100" height="100"> <br>
 <br> <b> Hi there!
 Welcome to my Github page.</b> <br>
 I am Gaurav, and this page is a reflection of who I am, my ideas, works, and constant learning. <br>

-My interest is to work on interdisciplinary projects to answer complex real-world questions. <br>
-My journey began amid the smoldering heart of India’s coal belt, the Jharia Coal Field in Dhanbad, where I embarked on my first project—detecting underground mine fire zones.
-With a foundation in IT and a deepening passion for geospatial science, I pursued post-graduation in Geoinformatics, a field that continues to shape my path. <br>
+My journey began amid the smoldering heart of India’s coal belt—the Jharia Coal Field in Dhanbad—where I undertook my first project, detecting underground mine fire zones.
+With a foundation in IT and a deepening passion for geospatial science, I pursued post-graduation in Geoinformatics, a discipline that has since guided my professional path. <br>
 Over the years, I have woven technology with terrain, applying spatial insight to challenges in Land Use and Land Cover Mapping, Land Degradation Monitoring, Water Quality Assessment, and Urban Mapping. <br>
-In addition, I am deeply motivated to explore and apply artificial intelligence algorithms to enhance the precision, efficiency, and impact of geospatial data analysis—believing that the synergy of AI and Earth observation holds transformative potential for understanding our dynamic world. <br>
+I am deeply motivated to explore and apply artificial intelligence algorithms to enhance the precision and efficiency of geospatial analysis.
+More broadly, I seek to work on interdisciplinary projects that bring together science, technology, and human understanding to help answer complex, real-world questions. <br>
-My page is a quiet chronicle of that journey—a place where science meets storytelling, and maps trace not only the Earth, but a career shaped by curiosity and purpose.
-I invite you to explore, reflect, and perhaps, connect.. <br>
+This page is a quiet chronicle of that journey—a place where science meets storytelling, and maps trace not only the Earth, but a career shaped by curiosity and purpose.
+I invite you to explore, reflect, and perhaps, connect. <br>
+<b> <i> "In the language of terrain and technology, I found my voice." </i> </b>

 ### Career Snapshot
 * Three years and 6 months of overall experience in Software Development, Geospatial Technology, Research and Training, Content Development, writing Technical Documents and Training Materials.